tseccull/spectools/README.md

 or be useful to others.
 Those that choose to use these scripts, in whole or in part, do so at their own risk.
 Support will not be provided.

-If, against all odds, the software in this repo is helpful to your project in any way, please consider citing it as shown in this repo's CITATION.cff file.
+If, against all odds, the software in this repo is helpful to your project in any way, please consider citing it.

 ### scrap.py
 This is essentially a Python wrapper for Curtis McCully's Astroscrappy, which is itself a Python implementation